paulsunday/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Assigning new name to a variable
 Writing a global variable
-Every addition to true knowledge is an addition to human power
+Every addition to true knowledge is an addition to human power Wriing a script that prints the result of POWER divided by DIVIDE